 OM C. Parkin

-In the 16th century, the Italian bishop Augustinus Steuchus coined the phrase of philosophia perennis, the eternal philosophy.
-He used it to describe “those basic truths, which have to be present at all times in all peoples and which have to constitute a science out of the one principle (God). ”
+In the 16th century, the Italian bishop Augustinus Steuchus coined the phrase of philosophia perennis, the Perennial Philosophy.
+He used it to describe “those basic Truths, which have to be present at all times in all peoples and which have to constitute a science out of the One Principle (God).”

-Dealing with the scriptures and oral traditions of wisdom teachers from all times it becomes clear that there is a universally valid essence fundamental to all great teachings and religions.
-In the core of the teaching there is absolute truth.
-It lies beyond the horizon of the human mind and can only be taught and experienced SUGGESTION ONLY.
-ALSO OK TO LEAVE AS IS integrally as part of the whole, i.e. considering transpersonal cosmic intelligence.
-When the mind is quiet and the heart is open, then the deep experience of absolute oneness can happen.
-The knowledge of born-to-be reveals itself: we are born to realize this unseperated way of being.
-That is the real purpose of existence for a human being: knowledge of SELF.
+Dealing with the scriptures and oral traditions of wisdom teachers from all ages, it becomes clear that there is a universally valid essence fundamental to all great teachings and religions.
+In the core of the teaching there is absolute Truth.
+It lies beyond the horizon of the human mind and can only be integral experienced, i.e. taught with the involvement of transpersonal, cosmic intelligence.
+When the mind is quiet and the heart is open, then the deep experience of absolute Oneness can happen.
+The knowledge of born-to-be reveals itself: we are born to realise this unseparated way of Being.
+That is the real purpose of existence of a human being: knowledge of the SELF.

 “Advaita is no teaching.
 Advaita is the end of all teaching.
 It is for those who are ready for this end.
 And it has never been the case in the more recent history of mankind that this end was accessible to so many people as it is now.
 Advaita can only exist for one moment – but this moment is eternal. ”